balancer/pool-management/README.md

     yarn deploy
     ```

 - The deploy script will output a list of the newly created addresses.
 These can be interacted with manually.
-(Logging to file will be added shortly) The factory will automatically be added to a config file and loaded by the dApp (If it's not already started
+(Logging to file will be added shortly) The factory will automatically be added to a config file and loaded by the dApp (Only if it's not already started, restart the dApp if it's not running)

 Alternatively, you can use `yarn dapp` to deploy test environment and start app in one command.